en

 QR code sample

-Initially, QR codes (short for quick-response codes) were invented for the automotive industry in order to label vehicle parts.
-Now, they and their numerous versions are widely adopted in almost every sector, from advertising to product counterfeit detection, healthcare, and, of course, identity verification.
+Initially, QR codes (short for quick-response codes) were originally invented for the automotive industry to label vehicle parts.
+Today, they are used across advertising, payments, healthcare, product authentication, and identity documents.

 QR codes can encode a significant amount of data, including text, URLs, and other data types.
-In ID documents, they can contain detailed personal information, from names and dates to even photographs and biometric data.
-The design of QR codes can also vary to ensure aesthetic appeal.
+In ID documents, they can contain detailed personal information, from names and dates to photographs and biometric data.
+Their square shape makes them convenient for mobile capture, while the design of QR codes can vary to ensure aesthetic appeal.

 As of now, QR codes are present in over 600 documents, including passports, ID cards, driver’s licenses, and visas.